Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 Related Posts

-Coming in at number one on this list of the best Glasgow attractions, it’s the living centre of the city, St George’s Square.
+Coming in at number one on this list of the best Glasgow attractions, it’s the living centre of the city and heart of Glasgow – George Square.

-The principal civic square was built in 1801, and you can see a number of iconic monuments here, including those of Sir Walter Scott, Robert Burns and Sir Robert Peel.
+The principal civic square was built in 1801, and you can see a number of iconic statues here, including those of Sir Walter Scott, James Watt, Queen Victoria, Robert Burns and Sir Robert Peel.

-You can also pick up the Hop On Hop Off bus tour here.
+You can also pick up the Glasgow Hop On Hop Off bus tour here.

 With great cafes and super shopping, this is the commercial hub of the city now, but was once a working area filled with warehouses and 18th century buildings.